Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

-\begin{proof} If $(A_i)$ is a shelling sequence (cf. Definition \ref{def:seq}) for $A$, and $(B_i)$ is a shelling sequence for $B$, then the $(A_i\ast B_j)$'s, with the lexicographic order on the pairs $(i,j)$, form a shelling sequence for~$A\ast B$. \end{proof}

 \begin{lemma} Let $B$ be any $3$-ball.
 Let $m, n$ be two non-negative integers.
-The link of every proper face in $\sd^{m} (B\times I^n)$ is shellable. \end{lemma}
+The link of every proper face in $\sd^{m} (B\times \mathrm{I}^n)$ is shellable. \end{lemma}

-\begin{proof} Since $B$ is three-dimensional, each link in $B$ is a sphere or a ball of dimension $\le 2$, and therefore shellable.
-For brevity, set $A := B\times I^n$ and $A':= \sd^m A$.
-For any face $\tau$~of $A$, there is a face $\sigma$ in $B$ such then $\Lk(\tau, A)$ is obtained from $\Lk(\sigma, B)$ by coning.
-Since coning preserves shellability, we obtain that $\Lk(\tau, A)$ is shellable.
+\begin{proof} Since $B$ is three-dimensional, each link in $B$ is a sphere or a ball of dimension $\le 2$, and therefore shellable by Proposition \ref{prp:shs}.
+For brevity, set $A := B\times \mathrm{I}^n$ and $A':= \sd^m A$.

+For any face $\tau$~of $A$, there is a face $\sigma$ in $B$ such then $\Lk(\tau, A)$ is obtained from $\Lk(\sigma, B)$ by joins with $(n-1)$-simplices.
+Since joins preserve shellability by Lemma \ref{lem:jshell}, we obtain that $\Lk(\tau, A)$ is shellable.
 So also every link in $A$ is shellable.

-Now, for any face $\tau'$ of $A'$, there is a face $\tau$ in $A$ such that $\Lk(\tau', A')$ can be obtained from $\Lk(\tau, A)$ via iterated barycentric subdivisions and joins with polytope boundaries, where the polytopes are faces of $A$.
-Polytope boundaries are shellable.
-Joins and barycentric subdivisions preserve shellability, cf. Lemma~\ref{lem:JoinsShellable}.
+Now, for any face $\tau'$ of $A'$, there is a face $\tau$ in $A$ such that $\Lk(\tau', A')$ can be obtained from $\Lk(\tau, A)$ via iterated derived subdivisions and joins with polytope boundaries, where the polytopes are faces of~$A$.
+Polytope boundaries are shellable by the Bruggesser--Mani Theorem \cite{BruggesserMani}, and joins and derived subdivisions preserve shellability by Lemmas~\ref{lem:bary} and \ref{lem:jshell}.
 Hence every link in $A'$ is shellable. \end{proof}

-\begin{definition}[cf.~\cite{Benedetti-DMT4MWB}] A triangulation $C$ of a $d$-manifold with non-empty (resp. empty) boundary is called \emph{endo-collapsible} if $C$ minus a $d$-face collapses onto $\partial C$ (resp. onto a vertex). \end{definition}
+\begin{definition}[cf.~\cite{Benedetti-DMT4MWB}] A triangulation $C$ of a $d$-manifold with non-empty (resp.\ empty) boundary is called \Defn{endo-collapsible} if $C$ minus a $d$-face collapses onto $\parti C$ (resp.\ onto a vertex). \end{definition}